django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 - Of those, that answered the pre-tutorial quiz, here were some common themes:
     - Things to try against a website
     - Security in production
+    - Best practices
 - Can I get three people to volunteer to talk about why you picked this tutorial to attend?
 - With that, we'll begin talking about these attacks.
+- Any questions before we dive in?

 ---
 ## A hacked talk